redpawner/Bumpbook/README.md

 ## Installation

-1. Run the following command in the top directory to download the relevant packages:
+Run the following command in the top directory to download the relevant packages:

-<h4><em>npm install</em></h4>
+    npm install

-2. Set up a [MongoDB](https://www.mongodb.com/) database running on your local machine.
+Set up a [MongoDB](https://www.mongodb.com/) database running on your local machine.

-3. Create a .env file in the server folder with the relevant information and a second .env in the client folder with the relevant information.
+Create a .env file in the server folder with the relevant information and a second .env in the client folder with the relevant information.
 Please see the .env.example.md files in each folder for an explanation of the required key value pairs.

 ## Available Scripts